Clone & Push WordPress Multisites

 Clone a WordPress Multisite on SiteGround Hosting

-Siteground Hosting and a few other hosting providers may require a few extra steps to make the multisite clone work.
+Siteground Hosting and other hosting providers may require a few extra steps to make the multisite clone work.

-When cloning a multisite from example.com into a subdomain like staging.example.com, SiteGround hosting doesn’t give the option to change the subdomain root path.
+When cloning a multisite from example.com into a subdomain like staging.example.com, SiteGround hosting doesn’t allow changing the subdomain root path.
 So once you clone your entire multisite, the network subsites in your multisite will not work.

 You will need to create a subdomain for each of your subsites.